JuliaRobotics/Caesar.jl/docs/src/examples/basic_definingfactors.md

 # Defining New Factors

 Julia's type inference allows overloading of member functions outside a module.
 Therefore new factors can be defined at any time.
-To better illustrate, in this example we will add new factors into the `Main` context **after** construction of the the factor graph has already begun.
+To better illustrate, in this example we will add new factors into the `Main` context **after** construction of the factor graph has already begun.

 ```julia
 using IncrementalInference